openregister/specification/content/integer-datatype.md

 url: /datatypes/integer
 ---

-A base 10 number with no fractional component.
+The **integer** datatype is a base 10 number with no fractional component.

 ```abnf
 integer = "0" / (["-"] non-zero *digit)